Department of Defense Cyber Scholarship Program

 - One (1) additional Letter of Reference from either a current or former faculty member, or a current or former supervisor who is fully knowledgeable of your potential for successful learning, your knowledge, and your ability.
 See remainder of application package for instructions about the content of this Letter of Reference.
 Letters must be on official letterhead and contain the full name and contact information of the faculty member or current/former supervisor (phone, email, and address).

 - Signature of the Supplemental Statement of General Academic and Employment Conditions.
-If you agree with all of the academic and employment conditions required for your receipt of scholarship assistance and appointment under the CySP, and wish to be considered for it, you must sign the OF612 Supplemental Statement of General Academic and Employment Conditions, which is the last page of the Attachment D, Student Application.
+If you agree with all of the academic and employment conditions required for your receipt of scholarship assistance and appointment under the CySP, and wish to be considered for it, you must sign the OF612 Supplemental Statement of General Academic and Employment Conditions.

 Current CySP students who are reapplying: An acceptable application package for the Cyber Scholarship Program consists of the following: